 But as exciting as the flight simulator experience was, for an aviation fan, nothing beats getting up close and personal to a real aircraft.
 As they boarded a bus back to the airport, Nok-him thought they would be heading to an observation gallery to look at aircraft on the tarmac.
 But the team had gone one better.
 Cathay Pacific’s engineering partner HAECO wanted to play their part too – so the bus instead arrived at the hangars located on the far side of the airport where the company maintains the Cathay Pacific fleet.
 After a welcome – and more gifts, including a mechanic’s uniform – Nok-him was able to sit in a real cockpit and accompany Joe on the pilot’s pre-flight walkaround of an Airbus A350-1000.
 Nok-him described the experience as ‘Superb!
 There were a number of aircraft waiting for maintenance, and they are way bigger than I could imagine.’

 It wasn’t just Nok-him who had a great day.
-Jackaline says: ‘I was really emotional and touched to see Nok-him’s wish come true.
+Jackaline says: ‘I was really emotional and touched to see Nok-him’s dreams come true.
 I’m very grateful to Cathay Pacific.
 The Wish-day is not just about the day itself; its effect can be life-changing.
 It’s also been amazing for the family and everyone inspired by him here today.’

 None more so than Joe.
 ‘We are fully convinced that Nok-him has the potential to be one of our best test pilots,’ he says.
 ‘This is a 10-year-old who has been through a lot and has shown the resilience to face the challenges that have been placed in front of him and come out strong.